mozilla/data-docs/src/concepts/metric_hub.md

 - `client_count`: distinct count of clients where the metric value is >0
 - `ratio`: ratio between two metrics.
 When configuring the statistic metric slugs need to be provided for the `numerator` and `denominator` parameters
 - `dau_proportion`: Ratio between the metric and active user counts
+- `rolling_average`: Configurable rolling average of a statistic

 To get more statistics added, please reach out on the [#data-help](https://mozilla.slack.com/archives/C4D5ZA91B) Slack channel.